MicrosoftDocs/VBA-Docs/api/Outlook.viewctl.newmessa.md

 # ViewCtl.NewMessage Method (Outlook View Control)

-Creates and displays a new e-mail message.
+Creates and displays a new email message.

 ## Syntax